Blog

 }

-We want the view to take a binding to the collection items (so that we can change the order), a binding of the currently active item (so that we can control it), a content view builder for the list items, an optional preview view builder to customize the drag preview and a moveAction to perform the move:
+We want the view to take a binding to the collection items so we can change the order, a binding to the active item so we can edit it, a content view builder for the list items, a preview builder to customize the drag preview and a moveAction to perform the move:

 public struct ReorderableForEach<Item: Reorderable, Content: View, Preview: View>: View {